Thuynh808/HA-WebTrack/README.md

 - **Network Configuration**: Set IP addresses and hostnames for each VM using `nmtui` to ensure proper networking.
 Ensure that the networking mode is set to `Bridge Adapter` to allow the VMs to directly communicate with the network as independent devices, which is essential for proper operation of services like HAProxy and the web servers.

 ### Server Specifications
-Below is a table outlining the specifications for each server used in the HA-WEBTRACK project:
+Below is a table outlining the specifications for each server used in the project:

 | Server        | Role            | CPU | RAM  | Additional Notes                    |
 |---------------|-----------------|-----|------|-------------------------------------|